Contested Probate Lawyers

 - Lack of capacity — For a will to be valid, the creator must have the mental capacity to create and sign the document.

-- Undue influence — Undue influence occurs when a person befriends another with the intention of altering their will or estate plan in their favor.
+- Undue Influence — Undue influence occurs when a person befriends another with the intention of altering their will or estate plan in their favor.

-Dying without a will in New Mexico
+Dying Without a Will in New Mexico (Intestate Succession)

 When a person dies without a will in New Mexico, their estate is distributed in accordance with the state’s intestate succession laws.
 Unfortunately, this can lead to serious conflicts among personal heirs, especially if a surviving spouse and children exist.
 In some cases, multiple beneficiaries may lay claim to a single piece of property.